School Curriculum Statement

 As a Catholic school, Christ is at the centre of everything we do.
 We believe that every child is unique, made in the image and likeness of God; our aim is to develop each child’s full potential.
 Our school values of love, respect, hope, justice, honesty, hope and forgiveness underpin the curriculum.

-We are proud of the rich and varied curriculum that we offer, which we design to suit the needs of the children and community that we cater for.
-We aim to enable all children to excel in Reading, Writing, Maths and Science, as well as develop their knowledge, skills and understanding in all aspects of the curriculum.
-Our curriculum supports our children to develop as a whole not just academically but also socially, emotionally, spiritually and personally.
+We have worked hard to provide a curriculum designed to overcome those barriers.
+A curriculum that is still developing but one in which we are proud of and one we have designed to suit the needs of the children and community that we cater for.
+We aim to enable all children to excel in Reading, Writing, Maths and Science, as well as develop their knowledge, skills and understanding in all other aspects of the curriculum.

 We believe that our children should work as hard as the staff.
 The curriculum is carefully timetabled to optimise learning time.
 We structure our days to help our children achieve to the best of their abilities and to enable us to provide directed and valuable support where needed without children missing out on vital curriculum input.

-To find out more about our curriculum, please contact the school for our subject policies.
+To find out more about our curriculum, please follow the links to our subject pages, contact the school for our subject policies or follow us on facebook to see up to date information about the types of activities our children experience.

 RE - Mrs McMillian